-Undergraduate students have come to Rancho Santa Ana Botanic Garden for a plant systematics and evolutionary biology workshop August 11 through 21, 2012.
+Undergraduate students travelled to Rancho Santa Ana Botanic Garden for a plant systematics and evolutionary biology workshop August 10 through 20, 2016.

-Students have come from colleges and universities in Indiana, Arkansas, Texas and Southern California, as well as international students from Namibia and Venezuela.
-Professors Lucinda McDade and J. Mark Porter are leading the workshops and Kristen Hasenstab-Lehman, CGU doctoral candidate, is serving as the teaching assistant.
+Over the years, students have come from colleges and universities in Tennessee, Indiana, Arkansas, Texas and Southern California, as well as international students from Namibia, Mexico and Venezuela.
+Professors Lucinda McDade and J. Mark Porter led this year’s workshop and Manuel Lujan, CGU doctoral candidate, served as the teaching assistant.

-The intensive 10-day workshop will focus on the types of research questions and methods used in reconstructing evolutionary relationships in plants.
-Topics to be covered include: DNA extraction and sequencing methods, scanning electron microscopy, anatomy and morphology, field collection techniques and herbarium curation.
-Participants will learn to use Internet tools (e.g., GenBank) and software packages to gather, process and analyze phylogenetic data.
+The intensive 10-day workshop focused on the types of research questions and methods used in reconstructing evolutionary relationships in plants.
+Topics covered included: DNA extraction and sequencing methods, scanning electron microscopy, anatomy and morphology, field collection techniques and herbarium curation.
+Participants learned to use Internet tools (e.g., GenBank) and software packages to gather, process and analyze phylogenetic data.

 These yearly workshops are made possible through funding provided by the U.S. National Science Foundation.